Three Better Ways to Count Reps

 3) Forget counting and push until failure

-Muscles don’t care how many reps you do.
+Muscles don’t care how many you do.
 They only respond to the stimulus of the weight, and it’s arguable that counting confines us to doing less than we could otherwise.

 If you haven’t tried this, put on a weight you’ve used before and have someone else count while you simply focus on your exertions.
-You’ll probably be surprised with how many reps you actually do.
+You’ll probably be surprised with how many you actually do.

 The only reason I don’t use this method is because I know that I’m pushing to failure.
 So does the person who’s spotting me, who sees me nearly drop weight on myself before I push out two or three more and reach the infamous sticking point.